 Top Tips

-- When toasting the almonds, don't brown them too much.
-Consider that more browning will take place when the almonds are baked with the caramel topping.
+When toasting the almonds, avoid browning them too much, as additional browning will occur when the almonds are baked with the caramel topping.

-- Using a large non-stick frying pan for making the caramel really is your best option.
-If you use a small saucepan, you limit the surface area, and, the larger distance between the top of the caramel and the base of the saucepan makes it harder for a good caramel to develop.
+If you use a small saucepan, the limited surface area and the greater distance between the top of the caramel and the base of the saucepan can make it more challenging to achieve good caramelisation.

 Variations